znac049/XEKeyboard/README.md

 It wouldn't be hard to use one of the unmapped PS2 keys to turn serial debugging on/off.
 At the moment, it is a compile time option.

+If there's any interest, I might do a custom PCB that plugs into the POKEY socket (the POKEY then plugs into the board).